Argentina travel guide

 Borders and travel

 Argentina’s borders are closed to non-resident foreign nationals.
 Some exceptions apply to this rule.
 Exemptions based on humanitarian grounds may be granted by the Argentine Migrations Office.
-If you believe you might fall into this category, you must contact the Argentine Migrations Office (Migraciones) to seek approval for you trip.
+If you believe you might fall into this category, you must contact the Argentine Migrations Office (Migraciones) to seek approval for your trip.

 All travellers who are authorised to enter Argentina must comply with the requirements set out below.